Menu

 Why trees are important

-Trees provide shade, protection from the wind and improve air quality.
+Trees are valuable natural assets that provide shade and help to cool our city, creating and maintaining native animal habitats and improve air quality.
 They play an important role in natural ecosystems, including reducing outbreaks of pests, protect fragile soils and prevent salinity problems.

 Trees can also: